 Genetic Screening Requirements

 Genetic carrier screening has become standard practice in Canadian egg donation programs.
 Under Health Canada’s Technical Requirements for Ova and Sperm Donors, a structured questionnaire assessing the risk of genetic disease transmission is mandatory.
-Many agencies, including Fertility Match, go further by requiring comprehensive expanded carrier screening that tests for hundreds of genetic conditions.
+Many agencies offering egg donation canada go further by requiring comprehensive expanded carrier screening that tests for hundreds of genetic conditions.
+These health canada regulations egg donor screening standards protect everyone involved.

 Conditions commonly screened include cystic fibrosis, spinal muscular atrophy, Tay-Sachs disease, sickle cell disease, and thalassemia.
 Being a carrier doesn’t disqualify you from donating.
 The key is ensuring your genetic profile doesn’t overlap with the sperm provider’s carrier results, which would increase the risk of a child inheriting a recessive condition.